jessndensmore/webtools/README.md

 This project will allow me to learn the basics of creating a web page with HTML code.
 It will go through many changes as I learn more and more.
+Some of the changes that have been made to this project include adding content to the Home page and basic page tags and semantic structure tags.
+I have also added a navigation bar and About Us and Contact Us pages.
+I have also added hyperlinks.
+Styling and formatting were added by using an CSS style sheet.